alex-fili-git/100-days-of-code/day 16/day16 learnings.md

 car = CarBlueprint() -> 'CarBlueprint' class, car is name for the object car.speed from car get the speed attribute from object car car.stop() run method on object

+Use packages for ease of use for instance for ascII.

+In order to use packages you first have to install them.